CorbanR/sanctum/README.md

 * Built in Backup features
 * Performance optimizations
 * Reorganize/cleanup code(add adapters, etc)
+* Add delete command which will delete locally/remote secret

 ## Backup scenario.
 One possible use case for sanctum is for backing up vault secrets.
 This feature is NOT built in yet.